Description

 Sun: Full sun to part shade.
 Flower production is reduced in part shade.

-Prune: Can be shaped into a hedge.
+Prune: Aloysia gratissima can be shaped into a hedge.

 Litter: Moderate.

 Propagation: Cuttings taken late spring or early summer.
-Seed should be planted no
+Seed should be planted no more than one-quarter inch deep.

 Uses: Ornamental, fragrance garden, stabilizing sand dunes.